yuepingxie/client-go-test/README.md

 # client-go-test
-use client-go to create a deployment and delete the deployment
+use client-go to create、update、watch and delete deployment